SvenGroot/Ookii.CommandLine.Cpp/samples/long_short/README.md

 transformation to make all the argument names lower case with dashes between the words, and uses case-sensitive argument names.

-This sample uses the same arguments as the [parser Sample](../parser), so see that sample's source for more details about each argument.
+This sample uses the same arguments as the [parser sample](../parser), so see that sample's source for more details about each argument.

 This sample uses the [code generation scripts](../../docs/Scripts.md), so to build this sample, you must install [PowerShell 6 or later](https://github.com/PowerShell/PowerShell) for your platform (including Windows; the built-in Windows PowerShell cannot be used).
+Everything shown in this sample can also be accomplished without the use of the scripts.

 After running the build, you can find the file `generated/long_short_generated.cpp` in the CMake build output, if you want to see what the generated code looks like.